 If you push really hard, you’ll feel the body leaning a little in corners, but you’re unlikely to run short of grip – especially in cars with the ALL4 four-wheel-drive system.
 This usually sends power to the front wheels, with drive to the rear being engaged automatically when computers sense it’s necessary.
 You can also manually engage power to all wheels yourself.

-The extra weight of the Cooper S E Countryman ALL4 plug-in hybrid is considerable – those batteries and the electric motor add 130kg to a regular Cooper S. In some ways it actually helps, though, as the steering feels a little less twitchy while agility remains largely intact.
+The extra weight of the Countryman Plug-In Hybrid is considerable – those batteries and the electric motor add 130kg to a regular Cooper S. In some ways it actually helps, though, as the steering feels a little less twitchy while agility remains largely intact.
 On other models, though, we’re less sure ALL4 is an option worth having.
 The Countryman isn’t really suitable for off-road driving and while the system does improve traction on the road, the front-wheel drive car is fine in most situations and cheaper to run.

 We’re more impressed by the Countryman’s ride quality.
 The suspension isn’t soft – you can still clearly feel potholes as you pass over them slowly at urban speeds – but the ride becomes smoother as the car gathers speed.
 Motorway miles pass in an unruffled, relaxed manner in keeping with the more mature feel we mentioned earlier.

-Unfortunately, ride quality is one factor where the S E Countryman ALL4 plug-in hybrid does lose out compared to other models in the range – its suspension has been stiffened to cope with the extra weight and you feel the difference over bumps.
+Unfortunately, ride quality is one factor where the Countryman Plug-In Hybrid does lose out compared to other models in the range – its suspension has been stiffened to cope with the extra weight and you feel the difference over bumps.